bcss/RentACar-Contract/docs/ADMIN_GUIDE.md

 ### Two-Stage Inspection System

-RCCMS implements a mandatory two-stage vehicle inspection workflow to protect both the rental company and customers from disputes:
+KarāraOS implements a mandatory two-stage vehicle inspection workflow to protect both the rental company and customers from disputes:

 **Stage 1: Pre-Delivery Inspection**
 - **When**: Required before contract activation